manwar/theweeklychallenge/content/blog/review-challenge-093.md

 >this module is for creating abstract data structures called graphs, and for doing various operations on those

 Ok, then.
 Seems a good fit for an interconnected structure of nodes.
-His method has few unusual qualities about it, most notable that is is not overtly recursive, with the traversal wrapped up in and taken case of by the Graph object itself.
+His method has few unusual qualities about it, most notable that is is not overtly recursive, with the traversal wrapped up in and taken care of by the Graph object itself.

 ```perl
 sub travserse_sum{